 - Sales and marketing tactics, including the tools they use

-- Competitive advantage describing the unique features of the products and services
+- Competitive advantage describes the unique features of the products and services

 - Weaknesses and strengths of the services and products